 John Stoia is Of Counsel in Robbins Geller Rudman & Dowd LLP’s San Diego office.
-He focuses his practice on insurance fraud, consumer fraud and securities fraud class actions.
-Stoia has been responsible for over $10 billion in recoveries on behalf of victims of insurance fraud due to deceptive sales practices such as “vanishing premiums” and “churning.”
+He focuses his practice on insurance fraud, consumer fraud, and securities fraud class actions.
+John has been responsible for over $10 billion in recoveries on behalf of victims of insurance fraud due to deceptive sales practices such as “vanishing premiums” and “churning.”

-He was lead counsel or co-lead counsel in over 40 nationwide class actions brought by policyholders against United States and Canadian life insurance companies seeking redress for deceptive sales practices during the 1980s and 1990s.
-Stoia was lead or co-lead counsel and actively involved in nationwide cases against, among others, Prudential ($4+ billion), Manufacturer’s Life ($1.19 billion), New York Life ($600+ million), Transamerica Life Insurance Company ($250+ million), General American Life Insurance Company ($85+ million), Metropolitan Life ($2 billion), American General and subsidiaries ($500+ million), Allianz ($55+ million), Principal Mutual Life ($380+ million) and Pacific Life Insurance Company ($200+ million).
+John was lead counsel or co-lead counsel in over 40 nationwide class actions brought by policyholders against United States and Canadian life insurance companies seeking redress for deceptive sales practices during the 1980s and 1990s.
+He was lead or co-lead counsel and actively involved in nationwide cases against, among others, Prudential ($4+ billion), Manufacturer’s Life ($1.19 billion), New York Life ($600+ million), Transamerica Life Insurance Company ($250+ million), General American Life Insurance Company ($85+ million), Metropolitan Life ($2 billion), American General and subsidiaries ($500+ million), Allianz ($55+ million), Principal Mutual Life ($380+ million), and Pacific Life Insurance Company ($200+ million).

-Stoia has received the AV Preeminent certification by Martindale-Hubbell (the highest rating available).
-He has been selected as Litigator of the Month by The National Law Journal, a Top Lawyer in San Diego by San Diego Magazine for the last 5 consecutive years and a Super Lawyer for the last 11 consecutive years.
+John has received the AV Preeminent certification by Martindale-Hubbell (the highest rating available).
+He has been selected as Litigator of the Month by The National Law Journal, a Top Lawyer in San Diego by San Diego Magazine, and a Super Lawyer by Super Lawyers Magazine.
 He was also a member of ALI-ABA’s Commercial Law Advisory Panel and the Public Justice Class Action Preservation Project Committee.

-Prior to joining the Firm, Stoia served as an enforcement attorney with the U.S. Securities and Exchange Commission before going into private practice.
+Before joining the Firm, John served as an enforcement attorney with the U.S. Securities and Exchange Commission before going into private practice.
 He is one of the founding partners and former managing partner of the Firm.

 - Speaker, New York City: ABA Meeting: Deferred Annuity Sales Practices (August 8, 2008);